hungsu/quartz/content/notes/EmberJS.md

 A framework for making [Single page apps](notes/SPA).
 Popularised a [UI engineering](notes/UI%20engineering) technique called [data down, actions up](notes/Data_down_action_up).

 EmberJS was made in a highly opinionated way that favours convention over configuration, and learning these conventions is the most difficult part for UI engineers new to Ember.
-In particular, [Rock and roll with Ember](https://balinterdi.com/rock-and-roll-with-emberjs/) comments that Ember's Routing converntions are the hardest to learn.
+In particular, [Rock and roll with Ember](https://balinterdi.com/rock-and-roll-with-emberjs/) comments that Ember's Routing conventions are the hardest to learn.

 Official [website](https://emberjs.com/)